The Sexual Assault Unit is within the Family Justice Bureau of the Fresno Police Department and is dedicated to helping sexual assault victims.

-- Investigating current and past incidents of sexual assaults or attempted assaults,
+- investigate current and past incidents of sexual assaults or attempted assaults,

-- Investigating criminal acts involving sexual deviance (e.g. child pornography), and
+- investigate criminal acts involving sexual deviance (e.g. child pornography), and

-- Monitoring registered sex offenders pursuant California Penal Code § 290 (enforced by the Violators Of Innocent Children Eradicated (V.O.I.C.E.)
-Task Force
+- monitor registered sex offenders pursuant to California Penal Code § 290.

-Unit staff includes two supervisors and eleven investigators.
-All reports that allege a sex crime occurred are reviewed by the supervisors of the Sexual Assault Unit, and then appropriately assigned to a detective for follow-up investigation.
-Sexual Assault detectives investigate a wide range of sex crime allegations involving adults and children.
-Detectives interact with medical personnel, prosecutors, Child Protective Services, and a number of licensing and child advocacy organizations.
-Four of the investigators assigned to the Sexual Assault Unit monitor over 1,600 registered sex offenders.
+All reports of sexual assault are reviewed by a Unit supervisor.
+The case is then assigned to a detective for follow-up investigation.
+Sexual assault detectives investigate a wide range of sex crime allegations involving adults and children.
+Detectives interact and collaborate with medical personnel, prosecutors, child services, and a number of licensing and child/victim advocacy organizations

 Seek help immediately!

-Call –911– for medical assistance or go to a hospital emergency room in the event of injuries.
-When a sexual assault has just occurred, an important thing to remember is that the victim should not touch anything, change clothes, bathe, or douche until they have been to the hospital and contacted the police.
-Doing any of these things can destroy valuable evidence that is needed by the police to identify, arrest and convict the attacker.
+Call 911 for medical assistance or go to a hospital emergency room in the event of injuries.
+When a sexual assault has just occurred, important things to remember is that the victim should not:

 Law enforcement officers and medical professionals are aware and empathetic to the emotional impact experienced by sexual assault victims.
 It may be difficult for victims to confide in strangers about what has happened.
 Every effort is made to have family members, friends, clergy or anyone the victim may want present to provide support during this difficult time.

 Fresno County District Attorney’s Office